creachadair/scapegoat/README.md

 func keyLess(a, b Key) bool {
   return a.A < b.A || (a.A == b.A && a.B < b.B)
 }

+// A Value is an integer weight. type Value int
 EOF
 go generate ./pairtree
 ```

-As shown, you must provide a definition for the `Key` type as well as a
+As shown, you must provide a definition for the `Key` and `Value` types, as
-comparison function `keyLess(a, b Key) bool` to compare values of the type.
+well as a comparison function `keyLess(a, b Key) bool` to compare values of the
-The rest of the package is a straightforward copy of the main package, apart
+`Key` type.
+The rest of the package is a straightforward copy of the main
-from changing the name in the package clause.
+package, apart from changing the name in the package clause.

 ## Visualization